Systemik-Solutions/sia_site/JupyterBook/3. Word Frequencies/Word Frequencies.md

 2. Select a Text or Text Set to analyse.
 3. Apply the following settings as required:

-   General
+### General
 - Segmentation Options

--
-o	Segment by Character – This option is usually for Texts that are plays, or are XML files that have been segmented as markup.
-Check this box to separate the Text into blocks divided by character. o	Segment by Tag – This option is usually for Texts that are XML files that have been segmented as markup.
+   - Segment by Character – This option is usually for Texts that are plays, or are XML files that have been segmented as markup.
+Check this box to separate the Text into blocks divided by character.
+   - Segment by Tag – This option is usually for Texts that are XML files that have been segmented as markup.
 ‘Tag’ refers to markup tags in XML that delineate a section of the text, e.g. ‘Act’.
-Type tags into this field to separate the Text into blocks divided by those tags. o	Block Method – Defines the method for creating blocks:
+Type tags into this field to separate the Text into blocks divided by those tags.
+   - Block Method – Defines the method for creating blocks:
-	BlockBigLast – Assign any words left over from creating blocks to the last block, creating one large end block.
+      - BlockBigLast – Assign any words left over from creating blocks to the last block, creating one large end block.
 	BlockSmallLast – Assign any words left over from creating blocks to their own block, creating one small end block.
 	OverlappingBigLast – Create blocks that overlap with each other.
 Any words that are left over from creating blocks are assigned to the last block, creating one large end block.
 	OverlappingSmallLast – Create blocks that overlap with each other.
 Any words that are left over from creating blocks are assigned to their own block, creating one small end block.